Congrats on making it through the first week of the Nutrisense program!

 Make sure to monitor your stats in addition to your glucose curve by selecting the "Insights" tab on the main dashboard.
 You can check your stats for the day, or select a date range.

-If you feel you do not fully understand these items or have questions interpreting your graph or stats - just message your dietitian!
+If you feel you do not fully understand these items or have questions interpreting your graph or stats - just let your nutritionist know!

 When looking at your data, a singular spike from a meal does not mean to ditch that food forever; instead, it is a signal to do some experimenting!

 For example, let's say you observed a glucose response of 160 mg/dL after consuming a bowl of quinoa.
 You realize this is an above-normal response, so you want to do some digging before getting rid of your favorite food forever.
 Below are some further tests to explore: